MaconnellBalderas/storymode/README.md

 # StoryMode
-StoryMode is a text-based game where the player travels through a dungeon defeating monsters.
+StoryMode is a text-based game where the player travels through a dungeon defeating storymode.monsters.